Document history for DynamoDB - Amazon DynamoDB

 Larger item sizes The maximum item size in DynamoDB has increased from 64 KB to 400 KB.
 For more information, see Service, account, and table quotas in Amazon DynamoDB.
 October 7, 2014

 Improved conditional expressions DynamoDB expands the operators that are available for conditional expressions, giving you additional flexibility for conditional puts, updates, and deletes.
 The newly available operators let you check whether an attribute does or does not exist, is greater than or less than a particular value, is between two values, begins with certain characters, and much more.
 DynamoDB also provides an optional OR operator for evaluating multiple conditions.
 By default, multiple conditions in an expression are ANDed together, so the expression is true only if all of its conditions are true.
 If you specify OR instead, the expression is true if one or more one conditions are true.
-For more information, see Working with items and attributes.
+For more information, see Working with items and attributes in DynamoDB.
 April 24, 2014

 Query filter The DynamoDB Query API supports a new QueryFilter option.
 By default, a Query finds items that match a specific partition key value and an optional sort key condition.
 A Query filter applies conditional expressions to other, non-key attributes; if a Query filter is present, then items that do not match the filter conditions are discarded before the Query results are returned to the application.
-For more information, see Query operations in DynamoDB.
+For more information, see Querying tables in DynamoDB.
 April 24, 2014

 Data export and import using the AWS Management Console The DynamoDB console has been enhanced to simplify exports and imports of data in DynamoDB tables.
 With just a few clicks, you can set up an AWS Data Pipeline to orchestrate the workflow, and an Amazon Elastic MapReduce cluster to copy data from DynamoDB tables to an Amazon S3 bucket, or vice-versa.
 You can perform an export or import one time only, or set up a daily export job.
 You can even perform cross-region exports and imports, copying DynamoDB data from a table in one AWS region to a table in another AWS region.
-For more information, see Exporting and importing DynamoDB data using AWS Data Pipeline.
 March 6, 2014

 Reorganized higher-level API documentation Information about the following APIs is now easier to find: